telefonicaid/fiware-orion/doc/manuals/admin/perf_considerations.md

 # Stress test

-This is an overview of the stress test performed by the FIWARE QA team.  a test environment was configured for the execution of the tests, consisting of two physical machines with the same configuration: one for the deployment of Orion Context Broker (Version 1.6.0) and its related database and another one for client test and monitoring applications.
+This is an overview of the stress test performed by the FIWARE QA team.
+A test environment was configured for the execution of the tests, consisting of two physical machines with the same configuration: one for the deployment of Orion Context Broker (Version 1.6.0) and its related database and another one for client test and monitoring applications.

          CPU: 1 Intel(R) Xeon(R) E31230
          CPU-GHz: 3.20